justinmeiners/efficient-programming-with-components/03_singleton.md

 **Exercise:** Copy the file for singleton and modify it to write `pair`.

-[^concepts-proposal]: [Concepts][cpp-concepts], as a language feature, went through many
+[^concepts-proposal]: [Concepts][cpp-concepts] as a language feature went through many
     iterations and delays before finally being included in the C++20 standard.
     When the course was given, a group at A9 (including Alex) was working to get them included in C++14.
     You can read their [proposal](papers/concepts_proposal.pdf).
-    Bjarne actually visits A9 to give a guest lecture on concepts as part of the course, however this is not included in the notes as it is a depature from the rest of the material.
+    Bjarne actually visits A9 to give a guest lecture on concepts as part of the course, however this is not included in the notes as it is a departure from the rest of the material.

 [cpp-concepts]: https://en.wikipedia.org/wiki/Concepts_(C%2B%2B)